How Will the Changes on the Law of Foreigners Affect the Croatian Labour Market?

 While the new law changes are a step in the right direction, Croatia in most cases does not have a case of “bad” laws, maybe too detailed laws in many cases, but rather Croatia has a problem with implementation.
 Many of the changes proposed are in response to the blatant violation of previous laws by employers, employees, and in many cases unfortunately, the Government on its local level itself.
 The main problem with the current framework, even with the issues that do require balance (and not a turn towards the extreme!) is implementation, not regulation.
 Police administrators are far and away overwhelmed by the surge in demand for working permits.

-If these changes are implemented properly, balanced on some items, and if there’s enough people to monitor and enforce them, the immediate term will experience a bottleneck, but in the long term the whole process will work much more smoothly.
+If these changes are implemented properly and balanced on some items, and if there are enough people to monitor and enforce them, the immediate term will experience a bottleneck, but in the long term, the whole process will work much more smoothly.
 At this point however, it remains to be seen in what form will the law be implemented, and even more importantly, when will it be implemented.
 Do not expect it this year.

 Mihael Antolić